lanl/dsi/docs/examples_user.rst

    {
       "simulation": {
-         "primary_key": "sim_id",
+         "primary_key": "sim_id"
       },
       "input": {
-         "primary_key": "run_id",
          "foreign_key": {
                "sim_id": ["simulation", "sim_id"]
          }
       },
       "output": {
-         "primary_key": "output_id",
          "foreign_key": {
                "sim_id": ["simulation", "sim_id"]
          }
+      },
+      "viz_files": {
+         "foreign_key": {
+               "sim_id": ["simulation", "sim_id"]
          }
       }
+   }

-the ER diagram looks like:
+and the generated ER diagram is:

 ..  figure:: images/schema_erd.png
     :scale: 35%
     :align: center

-    Entity Relationship Diagram of example data.
+    Entity Relationship Diagram of Cloverleaf data.
-    Shows table relations between the simulation, input and output tables.
+    Displays relations between the simulation, input, output, and viz_files tables.

-NOTE: Schema JSON files do not need "comment" keys.
-They have only been included for clarity.
+This section explains how to define primary and foreign key relationships in a JSON file for ``schema()``, such as ``examples/test/example_schema.json``

 For futher clarity, each schema file must be structured as a dictionary where: